RVS Takuare

 RVS Takuare is a Guardian-class patrol boat in service with the Vanuatu Police Maritime Wing.
 She was given to Vanuatu by Australia as part of the Australian government's Pacific Maritime Security Program on 30 July 2021.
 Her predecessor, the RVS Tukoro, was the second vessel of the first iteration of the Pacific Patrol Boat Program, and served in the same role from 1987 to 2021.
 The Takuare is currently the only naval or law enforcement vessel operated by the Pacific Island nation.

 Background

-Following the 1982 United Nations Convention on the Law of the Sea, the Pacific Islands nations found themselves in need of capable yet economical vessels to patrol their Exclusive Economic Zones.
+Following the 1982 United Nations Convention on the Law of the Sea, the Pacific Islands nations found themselves in need of capable yet economical vessels to patrol their exclusive economic zones, extended by the convention to 200 km.
 In an effort to improve regional maritime security as well as diplomatic relations with the island states, the Australian government launched the Pacific Patrol Boat Program in 1983, in which they would build and gift 22 Pacific-class patrol boats to 12 Pacific Island nations over the next 14 years.
 The patrol boats were built with commercial off-the-shelf-components in order to ease maintenance costs for the island nations.
 Australia remained involved with maintaining the class for the next three decades, with a refit after 15 years of operation.